aswanthnarayan/ProgrammingNotes/NodeJs & Express Js/Express.md

 # EXPRESS
-Express is a lightweight Node.js framework that provides robust set of features for web and mobile application
+Express is a lightweight Node.js framework that provides a robust set of features for web and mobile application

 It provides  set of features that streamline the development of server-side applications, making it easier for developers to manage routing, middleware, and HTTP requests.